 - (d) In addition to the bylaws the association may adopt from time to time such matters as the membership may regard as of a routine nature under the head of standing procedures.
-Such procedures may be adopted, modified or repealed by metion and majority vote but they shall not be inconsistent with the bylaws and they shall be recorded as an appendix to the bylaws. - (e) Any volunteer firemen's relief association organized or conducted in accordance with the requirements of this section shall be regarded as a charitable corporation for all purposes including the right to establish exemption from the operation of certain taxes. - Section 6. (a) Any volunteer firemen's relief association shall have the right to solicit and receive gifts and contributions from any source including municipal corporations.
-It shall not have the right to receive any portion of the moneys distributed to the political subdivisions of the Commonwealth under the provisions of the act of June 28, 1895 (P. L. 408), unless and until the governing body of at least one such political subdivision shall have certified to the Auditor General that such association is in fact a bona fide volunteer firemen's relief association affiliated with a fire company which affords protection against fire to all or a portion of the political subdivision. - (b) The funds of any volunteer firemen's relief association may be deposited in any bank, trust company, or other banking establishment accredited by the Commonwealth or insured by the Government of the United States. - (c) All, or any part of the funds of any volunteer firemen's relief association may be invested:
+Such procedures may be adopted, modified or repealed by motion and majority vote but they shall not be inconsistent with the bylaws and they shall be recorded as an appendix to the bylaws. - (e) Any volunteer [firemen's] firefighters' relief association organized or conducted in accordance with the requirements of this section shall be regarded as a charitable corporation for all purposes including the right to establish exemption from the operation of certain taxes. - Section 4.
+Section 6 of the act, amended March 23, 1972 (P.L.119, No.44) and March 7, 1982 (P.L.168, No.53), is amended to read: - Section 6.
+Funds.-(a) Any volunteer [firemen's] firefighters' relief association shall have the right to solicit and receive gifts and contributions from any source including municipal corporations.
+It shall not have the right to receive any portion of the moneys distributed to the political subdivisions of the Commonwealth under the provisions of [the act of June 28, 1895 (P.L.408),] Chapter 7 of the act of December 18, 1984 (P.L.1005, No.205), known as the "Municipal Pension Plan Funding Standard and Recovery Act," unless and until the governing body of at least one such political subdivision shall have certified to the Auditor General that such association is in fact a bona fide volunteer [firemen's] firefighters' relief association affiliated with a fire company which affords protection against fire to all or a portion of the political subdivision. - (b) The funds of any volunteer [firemen's] firefighters' relief association may be deposited in any bank, trust company, or other banking establishment accredited by the Commonwealth or insured by the Government of the United States. - (c) All, or any part of the funds of any volunteer [firemen's] firefighters' relief association may be invested: - (1) In any form of investment named in the Fiduciaries Act of 1949, as amended, including first mortgages.
+Such first mortgages insuring repayment of loans by relief associations must provide for a minimum interest payment of three per cent and not exceed eighty per cent of the appraised value of the real property covered by the mortgage.